fenggeHu/indicator/src/main/java/indicator/volatility_indicators.md

 #### Keltner Channel (KC)

-The [KeltnerChannel](https://pkg.go.dev/github.com/cinar/indicator#KeltnerChannel) provides volatility-based bands that are placed on either side of an asset's price and can aid in determining the direction of a trend.
+The [KeltnerChannel](https://pkg.go.dev/github.com/cinar/indicator#KeltnerChannel) provides volatility-based bands that are placed on either side of an asset's price and can aid in determining the direction of a trendEnum.

 ```
 Middle Line = EMA(period, closings)